Soaps and facial cleansers are all marketed as being good for your skin.

 Let’s start by taking a look at why we use soap.

 You may have heard this already, but your skin is actually the largest organ of your body.
-It’s also what comes into contact with the outside world and prevents most things from entering into your internal systems.
+And it is made up of three layers: the epidermis, dermis, and hypodermis.

-These three layers all work together to maintain skin moisture, protect the deeper layers of skin, rejuvenate the top layer of skin, keep skin elastic and firm, ward off infections, and protect internal organs.
+These three layers all work together to maintain skin moisture, protect the deeper layers of skin, rejuvenate the top layer of skin, keep skin elastic and firm, ward off pathogens, and protect internal organs.

 The epidermis (top layer) gets renewed when dead skin cells flake off to be replaced by new ones.
 The dermis (middle layer) contains the sebaceous glands that produce oil to moisturize and soften your skin.